-The Learning Sciences Division (LS) operates within the Department of Educational Psychology (EPSY) and the School of Education and Human Development (SEHD) at Texas A&M University.
-We are excited that you have chosen to enroll in one of our programs and look forward to seeing you grow as a scholar as you begin the next phase of your professional preparation!
-We feature specialized Masters programs with emphasis areas in Developmental Sciences and Learning Design & Technology.
+The Division of Research, Measurement, and Statistics (RMS) operates within the Department of Educational Psychology (EPSY) and the School of Education and Human Development (SEHD) at Texas A&M University.
 This handbook is meant to acclimate you to the policies and procedures specific to the program in which you are enrolled.
-This handbook contains information for newly admitted students regarding the Masters programs, as well as information required by legal statute or the policies of Texas A&M University.
+This handbook contains information for newly admitted students regarding the Research, Measurement, and Statistics Ph.D. program, as well as information required by legal statute or the policies of Texas A&M University.